Maurice Lee

-Maurice 'Moe' Lee (born 1980) is former indoor football wide receiver.
+Maurice 'Moe' Lee (born 1980) is an American former football wide receiver.

 Early life

 He attended South High School where he was an option quarterback who was rated the number one athlete in the state of Ohio and one of the top recruits in the nation, the 5-foot-9, 185-pound Lee was recruited to Ohio State as a receiver.
 He played for the Buckeyes from 1999 to 2003.
 In that time he was tossed back-and-forth from receiver to defensive back.

 College career

-2003 Media Guide: Maurice “Moe” Lee is a reserve wide receiver with outstanding quickness and speed … appeared briefly in the Kent State and San Jose State games last year, but did not have any receptions … talented athlete who plays on the special teams … has seen action in eight games as a Buckeye.

-2002 Season: Moved back to wide receiver after a year at cornerback.